Are you looking for Lone Pine discount tickets? You’ve found the right place!

 Lone Pine Koala Sanctuary, located in beautiful Fig Tree Pocket, Brisbane is the ideal place for a thoughtful, enjoyable and educational family outing.
 The Lone Pine Zoo has been a Brisbane institution since 1927 and is open 7 days a week from 9am to 5pm.
 Lone Pine is open over Christmas and New Year!

 If you have small children, tweens or teens with an interest in animals (so – basically all of them!) you’ll find yourself spending hours in this wonderful place without even realising any time has passed.

 How do we get into Lone Pine Koala Sanctuary?

 Upon entry to Lone Pine Koala Sanctuary you will be greeted with plentiful parking spots – many of which are shaded if you get there quick enough.
 The Riverside Café provides a scenic look at a peaceful, lazy section of the Brisbane River.
 It is perfect to grab a coffee before even setting foot in the Sanctuary.

 Lining up for the Sanctuary you’ll notice options to purchase single entrance or yearly pass memberships.
-If you plan ahead and purchase your tickets online you’ll find that you get a discount on an already excellent price (see our discount offer below).
 The pricing for the yearly passes is incredible and would make an amazing gift for the nature lover in your family.